AndyGrant/Ethereal/README.md

 The number of lines to output for each search iteration.
 For best performance, MultiPV should be left at the default value of 1 in all cases.
 This option should only be used for analysis.

-### ContemptDrawPenalty

-The number of centipawns added to the evaluation of the side to move.
-A positive value incentivizes preferring slightly negative evaluations to forced draws and leads to more decisive games.
-A small positive value is recommended in most situations.

-### ContemptComplexity

-The number of centipawns added to the evaluation of the side to move when all minor and major pieces are on the board, progressively reduced to zero with less pieces.
-A positive value incentivizes Ethereal to favor lines where the opponent cannot force simplifications as easily and leads to more decisive games.
-It is expected to hurt performance against significantly stronger engines, but to help against weaker engines.
-The optimal value for best results thus depends on conditions.

 ### MoveOverhead

 The time buffer when playing games under time constraints.
 If you notice any time losses you should increase the move overhead.
 Additionally when playing with Syzygy Table bases a larger than default overhead is recommended.